Abbottabad District: Origin of name

 The district is named after Major James Abbott, the first deputy commissioner of Hazara (1849–1853).

 Hazara

-During British rule Abbottabad became the capital of Hazara division, which was named after and contained the Hazara valley, a small valley in the outermost Himalayas, between the Indus in the west and Kashmir in the east.
+During British rule, Abbottabad became the capital of the Hazara division, which was named after and contained the Hazara valley, a small valley in the outermost Himalayas, between the Indus in the west and Kashmir in the east.

 The current Abbottabad District was originally a tehsil of Hazara, the Imperial Gazetteer of India described it as follows:

+The area covered by the modern district is described as lying between 33°50' and 34°23' North, 73°35' and 73°31'East.

-In 1976 the tehsils of Mansehra and Battagram were separated into the new Mansehra District, while the tehsil of Haripur became a separate district in 1991.
+In 1976, the tehsils of Mansehra and Battagram were separated into the new Mansehra District, while the tehsil of Haripur became a separate district in 1991.